 I should also differentiate between content editors and copy editors.
-The first edits for style, which can be seriously hit or miss.
+The first edits for style, which can be painfully hit or miss.
 The second edits for structure and grammar, which is worth every cent.
-So when I question the value in the post, I am referring to the first.
+So when I question their value, I am referring to the former.

 I went through four professional content editors before I threw in the towel.
 The root of the problem boiled down to simple bias.
 They all edited the same content and their preferences were apparent to a fault.
 The manuscript in question was a final draft of Transient, a sci-fi noir tale.
 What I got back was anything but.
 I could see, very plainly, that one editor liked fluffy YA, another liked hard sci-fi, and the other two liked mysteries and thrillers, none of which applied to my story.
 All four editors mangled the tone with their inherent biases.

 I readily admit that I could simply be the victim of bad editors.
 But, all four were establish pros with good reviews and solid reputations.
 Four strikes on a hefty investment is enough to sour anyone’s opinion.
-Thus, I decided to accept the lurking typos and grammatical quirks as a small price to pay for retaining tone.
-I would get the manuscript in the best possible shape I could, then click that “Publish” button.
+Thus, I decided to accept grammatical quirks as a small price for retaining tone.
+I would get the manuscript in the best possible shape I could, then hold my breath and click the “Publish” button.